 Depreciation estimates have been based on the projected capital expenditure program contained within the plan.
-The forward budget also takes into account the estimates of periodic revaluations of infrastructure assets and is directly impacted by the Asset Management Plan.
-This brings to account the impact of rising replacement costs of assets.
+The forward budget also takes into account the estimates of periodic revaluations of infrastructure assets and is directly impacted by the Asset Management Plan (including rising replacement costs of assets).
 The recognition of such assets and any capital expenditure on new assets will increase the depreciation costs.
-This will further impact on Council's operating results, however, will not affect the annual budget considerations as depreciation is a non-cash item.
+This will further impact on Council's operating results, but will not affect the annual budget considerations as depreciation is a non-cash item.

 Council's depreciation methodology utilises long and medium depreciation rates for infrastructure assets.